codefoster/codefoster.com/source/_posts/simplenodeserver.md

 The `.listen()` starts up the engine.

 After creating a JavaScript file called app.js with this content in it, just type `node app`, and you should get zero feedback.
-But then hit `http://localhost:3000` in your browser of choice and you&#39;ll get the assuring "hello world".
+But then hit `http://localhost:3000` in your browser of choice and you&#39;ll get the reassuring &quot;hello world&quot;.

 By the way, if you&#39;re using ES2015, that gets even shorter...